 If two values are independent of each other then,

 P(A, B) =P(A) P(B)

 The main disadvantage of this classifier is they will assign zero probability.
-And they have features with are independent of each other.
+And they have features that are independent of each other.

 2. Decision tree